av-mamzikov/break-reminder/DOCUMENTATION.md

 Break Reminder is a lightweight application designed to help users maintain healthy computer usage habits by providing timely reminders to take breaks.
 Regular breaks help prevent eye strain, repetitive strain injuries, and other health issues associated with prolonged computer use.

-The application comes in two versions (PowerShell and VBScript) and supports multiple languages through a flexible XML-based localization system that automatically detects the user's system language.
+The application is built with VBScript and supports multiple languages through a flexible XML-based localization system that automatically detects the user's system language.

 ## Technical Details

-### Application Versions
+### Application Version

-#### PowerShell Version
-The PowerShell version uses Windows Forms to create a custom GUI notification with:
-- A main form window that appears on top of other applications
-- A message label with the break reminder text
-- A close button to dismiss the notification
-- TableLayoutPanel for proper element arrangement

-#### VBScript Version
+#### VBScript Implementation
-The VBScript version uses a simple message box dialog:
+The application uses a simple message box dialog with:
 - No visible console window
 - Standard Windows message box (MsgBox function)
 - System modal dialog that stays on top of other windows
-- Simple interface with a single OK button
+- OK/Cancel buttons for user interaction:
+  - **OK button**: User acknowledges the break reminder
+  - **Cancel button**: Opens Windows Task Scheduler to modify the reminder schedule
+- Language-independent Task Scheduler activation using process name (mmc.exe)

 ### Localization System